Springville Public Records Directory

 All links go directly to official Springville, Tennessee government websites.

-In addition to the Springville, Henry County Sheriff's Office, law enforcement in the county is supported by municipal police departments.
+Law enforcement in Henry County extends beyond the Sheriff's Office through municipal police departments across the area.
 The Paris Police Department serves the city of Paris, focusing on urban crime prevention and community safety.
-Other city departments, such as the Puryear Police Department, handle local law enforcement within their jurisdictions.
-These agencies collaborate on major crimes and emergencies, ensuring comprehensive coverage and coordinated responses across the county.
+Other departments, such as the Puryear Police Department, handle local law enforcement within their jurisdictions.
+These agencies collaborate on major crimes and emergencies, making sure of coverage and coordinated responses throughout the county.

 Jail & Inmate Records